simon-ritchie/apysc/docstring_markdowns/apysc/_jslib/jslib_util.md

 **[Raises]**

-- FileNotFoundError: If specified JavaScript file is not found.
+- FileNotFoundError: If there is no specified JavaScript file.

 ## `get_jslib_abs_dir_path` function docstring